dieskim/esp32_stream_cheap_deck_mini_macro_keyboard/README.md

 5. Go to **Tools → Board → Boards Manager**
 6. Search for "esp32"
 7. Install **"esp32 by Espressif Systems"**
+8. Roll back the ESP32 board package (e.g., to 2.0.14) where the BLE API accepted std::string.
+9. In Boards Manager: ESP32 by Espressif → select 2.0.14 → Install

 ### Step 3: Install Required Library